zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 npx tsx --watch main.ts
 ```

-Make a request to verify everything is working:
+Make a request in another terminal to verify everything is working:

 ```bash
 curl http://localhost:3000